 Then you might be able to choose a specialization.
 At levels 5, 15, and 25, you can choose one of the three specializations.
 Each one represents one of the three columns of skills to the right.
-Specialization in a column increases all skills in that column by 1.
+Specialization in a row gives a bonus when using skills from that row.
+Note that this bonus doesn't count toward unlocking new abilities.